RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 - Main Flow:

-1. Launch Game: User launches the game and sees a menu screen with 3 tabs.
-Play, tutorial, and exit.
+1. Launch Game: User launches the game and sees a menu screen with 4 tabs.
+Survival, Simulator, Tutorial, and Exit.

-2. Clicks Play: User clicks play (As it is the normal option) and spawns in a map with a gun on the floor, and on the UI appears his health bar.
+2. Clicks Play: User clicks survival (As it is the normal option) and spawns in a map with a gun on the floor, and on the UI appears his health bar.

 3. Simulation: After the user picks up the gun, they can press keys on their keyboard to spawn corresponding enemies, or an enemy to simulate an FPS experience.

-4. Game End: After the game has ended, (The user has died ingame) the game shows the scores of the player (This may not be possible due to how Ursina renders certain game objects and deletes them)
+4. Game End: After the game has ended, (The user has died ingame) the game shows the scores of the player.
+(This may not be possible due to how Ursina renders certain game objects and deletes them)

-5. Loop: The user is then prompted to the menu screen again with the same 3 tabs, leading to a loop until they press the exit button, where they can view the tutorial or play before exiting.
+5. Loop: The user is then prompted to the menu screen again with the same 4 tabs, leading to a loop until they press the exit button, where they can view the tutorial or play before exiting.
+(This also may not be possible, but the player can run the application again to enable the gameplay loop in the use case scenario.)

-- Postconditions: User has played the simulator, understands how to play the game and has viewed their score.
+- Postconditions: User has played the simulator/survival, understands how to play the game, and can view scores.

 ***
 ## Design